Summer Financial Aid

 WHEN WILL MY SUMMER AID BE PROCESSED?

-- Beginning April 1, 2021, the Office of Financial Aid will process request for the Summer Semester for those students who have met all the criteria listed under the “How do I apply?” section of this form.
-Students may check the status of their Financial Aid Requirements online through their myVILLE Student Portal > Finances > Financial Aid Requirements.
+- Beginning April 1, 2022, the Office of Financial Aid will process request for the Summer Semester for those students who have met all the criteria listed under the “How do I apply?” section of this form.
+Students may check the status of their Financial Aid Requirements online via the Finances tab in your myVILLE Portal.

 WHEN WILL I RECEIVE MY AID?